knulli-cfw/knulli.org/docs/configure/rgb-leds.md

 !!! warning "Before reporting issues, consider your battery status"

     Some devices have built-in mechanisms to disable RGB entirely when the battery percentage drops below a certain threshold.
 On those devices, RGB-based battery indication obviously will not work.
 So, if your device does turn off RGB entirely rather than giving a warning animation, do not panic - this is most likely a device-specific feature outside of the scope of our RGB implementation.
+(See also: [BatteryPlus](../batteryplus))

     Furthermore, be aware that while your device is in a battery indication mode (charging, low battery warning), this mode will override your manual settings.
 So, if you set up a mode and color and the settings do not seem to stick, make sure they aren't simply overriden by the device currently being in charging or low battery mode.